Blendwizard/trade-more/README.md

+Inspired by a previous abstracted CS50 coursework project.

 # Summary
 A stock trading application with a detour exercise on cookie-session based authentication.
+Inspired by a CS50 Python project.

 ## Motivation
 1. To exercise and assess my ability to deliver an application based on theoretical requirements while navigating the design and development process.